-- Safety: There are frequent accidents on this route because of the many sharp bends in the road, and the steep inclines and descents on route.
+- Safety: There are frequent accidents on this route because of the many sharp bends in the road, and because of the steep inclines on route.

 - Condition of the bike: There are not many places to get a motorbike fixed on route.
-Check the oil and brakes because you depart from Chiang Mai.
+Check the oil and brakes before you depart from Chiang Mai.

 - Gasoline: For an automatic motorbike, such as a Yamaha Click, you are likely to use 2 full tanks of petrol.
 Refuel frequently to avoid become stranded on route a long way from a petrol station.
 Taking account of the cost of renting a motorbike and the gasoline costs it is actually cheaper (and safer) to take a minivan from Chiang Mai and rent a motorbike when you arrive in Pai.

 - Overheating: Automatic motorbikes normally start to overheat after about 90 minutes of use, which can make the engine cut out.
 Plan to stop every hour for at least 15 minutes to allow time for the engine to cool down.

 - Depart in the morning: There are no street lights on this route.
 Ensure that you set out early in the day (definitely before 11.00) to complete the journey in daylight hours.
 If you travel in the dark it may be difficult for you to see the road, and more importantly for other road users to see you.

 - Distance from Chiang Mai to Pai: 128 kilometres